Some Betti numbers of the moduli of 1-dimensional sheaves on $\mathbb{P}^2$: Introduction.

-$M(L,\chi)^{ss}$ are closely related to the moduli spaces of Higgs bundles if $S$ is a ruled surface, and to PT-theory on a local Calabi-Yau 3-fold if $S$ is Fano.
-Therefore it is a very interesting problem to compute topological invariants of $M(L,\chi)^{ss}$ such as Euler numbers and Betti numbers.
+$M(L,\chi)^{ss}$ is closely related to the moduli space of Higgs bundles if $S$ is a ruled surface, and to PT-theory on a local Calabi-Yau 3-fold if $S$ is Fano.
+Therefore it is a very interesting problem to compute topological invariants of $M(L,\chi)^{ss}$ such as the Euler number and the Betti numbers.

-Although there are general formulas for the (virtual) Poincar\'e polynomials of moduli spaces of Higgs bundles (see \cite{HRV},\cite{Mel},\cite{MoSc} and \cite{Sch}), we don't have any general formula for Poincar\'e polynomials or Euler numbers of $M(L,\chi)^{ss}$.
-Only for special cases, all Betti numbers of $M(L,\chi)^{ss}$ are known, such as \cite{Mai} and \cite{Yuan3}.
-Results in \cite{Bou1},\cite{Bou2},\cite{MS} and \cite{Yuan9} help us understand better the enumerative geometry of $M(L,\chi)^{ss}$ such as $\chi$-independence of the intersection cohomology groups for $S$ a del Pezzo surface.
+Although there are general formulas for the (virtual) Poincar\'e polynomials of moduli spaces of Higgs bundles (see \cite{HRV}, \cite{Mel}, \cite{MoSc} and \cite{Sch}), we don't have any general formula for the Poincar\'e polynomial or the Euler number of $M(L,\chi)^{ss}$.
+Only for special cases, all Betti numbers of $M(L,\chi)^{ss}$ are known, such as \cite{Yuan3}.
+Results in \cite{Bou1}, \cite{Bou2}, \cite{MS} and \cite{Yuan9} help us understand better the enumerative geometry of $M(L,\chi)^{ss}$, such as $\chi$-independence of the intersection cohomology groups for $S$ a del Pezzo surface.
 But still we don't know how to compute the dimensions of those intersection cohomology groups.

 Let $S=\p^2$ and $L=dH$ with $H$ the hyperplane class.
-If $(d,\chi)=1$, then $M(d,\chi)^{ss}=M(L,\chi)$ and by \cite{mark} the cohomology ring $H^*(M(d,\chi),\bz)$ is torsion-free and isomorphic to the Chow ring $A^*(M(d,\chi))$.
+If $(d,\chi)=1$, then $M(d,\chi)^{ss}=M(L,\chi)$ and by \cite[Theorem 1]{mark} the cohomology ring $H^*(M(d,\chi),\bz)$ is torsion-free and isomorphic to the Chow ring $A^*(M(d,\chi))$.
 In \cite{PS}, W. Pi and J. Shen studied the Chow ring $A^*(M(d,\chi))$ and found a minimal generating set consisting of $3d-7$ generators.
 They also showed that those generators don't have relations in $A^{\leq d-2}(M(d,\chi))$.

-In this paper we study the freeness of those generators at degree $d-1$ and $d$ by computing the Betti numbers $b_{2(d-1)}, b_{2d}$ of $M(d,\chi)$.
-Our result shows that the relation of the least degree among those generators do appear in $A^d(M(d,\chi))$.
+In this paper we study the freeness of those generators in degrees $d-1$ and $d$ by computing the Betti numbers $b_{2(d-1)}, b_{2d}$ of $M(d,\chi)$.
+Our result shows that the relation of the least degree among those generators appears in $A^d(M(d,\chi))$.
 Therefore it should not be easy to get all the Betti numbers of $M(d,\chi)$ by studying $A^{*}(M(d,\chi))$.
-But after knowing the group structure of $H^*(M(d,\chi),\bz)$ is $\chi$-independent, it is natural to ask whether the ring structure of $H^*(M(d,\chi),\bz)$ is also $\chi$-independent.
+By \cite[Theorem 0.1]{MS}, we have isomorphisms of graded vector spaces $H^*(M(d,\chi),\bq)\cong H^*(M(d,\chi'),\bq)$ for any $\chi,\chi'$ coprime to $d$.
+This opens the question whether the ring structure of $H^*(M(d,\chi),\bz)$ is also $\chi$-independent as long as $\chi$ is coprime to $d$.
 Hence to study the Chow ring is itself an interesting problem.